rdacomp/CollapseOS/doc/blockdev.md

     BLOCKDEV_COUNT .equ 1
     #include "blockdev.asm"
     ; List of devices
-    .dw	aciaGetC, aciaPutC, 0
+    .dw	aciaGetC, aciaPutC
     [...]

-That tells `blockdev` that we're going to set up one device, that its GetC and PutC are the ones defined by `acia.asm` and that it has no Seek.
+That tells `blockdev` that we're going to set up one device, that its GetC and PutC are the ones defined by `acia.asm`.

-blockdev routines defined as zero are dummies (we don't actually call `0x0000`).
+If your block device is read-only or write-only, use dummy routines. `unsetZ` is a good choice since it will return with the `Z` flag set, indicating an error (dummy methods aren't supposed to be called).

+Each defined block device, in addition to its routine definition, holds a seek pointer.
+This seek pointer is used in shell commands described below.

 ## Routine definitions

-Parts that implement GetC, PutC and Seek do so in a loosely-coupled manner, but they should try to adhere to the convention, that is:
+Parts that implement GetC and PutC do so in a loosely-coupled manner, but they should try to adhere to the convention, that is:

-**GetC**: Get a character at current position, advance the position by 1, then
+**GetC**: Get the character at position specified by `HL`.
+If it supports 32-bit
-          return the fetched character in register `A`.
-If no input is available, block until it is (in other words, we always get a valid character).
+          addressing, `DE` contains the high-order bytes.
+Return the result in `A`.
+If there's an error (for example, address out of range), set `Z`.
+          This routine is not expected to block.
+We expect the result to be immediate.

 **PutC**: The opposite of GetC.
-Write the character in `A` at current position
+Write the character in `A` at specified
-          and advance.
-If it can't write, block until it can.

-**Seek**: Set current position (word) to value in register `HL`.
+          position. `Z` set on error.

 ## Shell usage

 `blockdev.asm` supplies 4 shell commands that you can graft to your shell thus: